First Era

 1E 2806

-Reman II ascends to the throne according to Annals of the Dragonguard.
-Reman's tomb in TESIV:Oblivion gives a later date (see below).
+According to the Annals of the Dragonguard, Reman II has already assumed the throne of the Cyrodiilic empire.
+Reman's tomb in Sancre Tor gives a later date for his coronation (see below).

 Source: Annals of the Dragonguard